Alan-Rock-GS/GpuScript/README.md

 ## Available Libraries

-* <ins>BDraw<ins>: Draw hundreds of millions of billboard/semi-billboard graphics in high-speed, including spheres, lines, arrows, and 3D text.
+* BDraw: Draw hundreds of millions of billboard/semi-billboard graphics in high-speed, including spheres, lines, arrows, and 3D text.
-* <ins>AppendBuff<ins>: High-speed and high-volume append buffers and prefix sums, with many use cases.
+* AppendBuff: High-speed and high-volume append buffers and prefix sums, with many use cases.

 ## More to come: